 9. What Kind of Aftercare Support Do You Offer?

 Detox and rehab represent a new stage of hope and health in your life, but the work of recovery will continue long after you’ve graduated from your treatment program.
 The support that your treatment center provides after you graduate is just as important as the services you receive while you’re in rehab.
-Aftercare services are often provided on an outpatient basis and may encompass:

 - Ongoing counseling sessions for yourself and your loved ones